Lost Wage Reimbursement Living Donor Financial Assistance for Donation-Related Time Off Work

 Living kidney donors should not have to suffer lost income as a result of their generous decision to donate a kidney.
 Donating a kidney will require some time off work for surgery and recovery.
 To help offset any lost wages resulting from that time off, Donor Shield offers living donor financial assistance.
 Donors covered by Donor Shield are eligible for reimbursement of lost wages, up to a maximum of $2,000 per week for up to six weeks.
 Lost wage reimbursement beyond two weeks requires additional clearance from the transplant center.

+No financial or income information is required from the recipient, and eligibility is not tied to income for either the donor or the recipient.
 Donor Shield lost wage reimbursement should be considered primary when supplemental benefit plans such as short term disability are available to the donor.
 We encourage donors to preserve their supplemental benefit plans such as short term disability so that they do not exhaust these benefits in case they are needed in the future for other reasons.

 Lost wage reimbursement is only available to donors with a valid U.S. Social Security Number (SSN) or Employee Identification Number (EIN), which serves as proof of legal employment in the U.S. and is required for tax purposes.